-The Hepatology Program at the University of Michigan is one of the largest and most well-established programs in the country.
+The Hepatology Program at Michigan Medicine is one of the largest and most well-established programs in the country.
 We specialize in the diagnosis and management of acute liver failure, hepatitis B and C, autoimmune liver disease, primary biliary cirrhosis, primary sclerosing cholangitis, non-alcoholic fatty liver disease, Wilson disease, cirrhosis of any cause, hepatocellular carcinoma (liver cancer), liver transplantation, and complications of portal hypertension.

 Our mission is to provide state-of-the-art, innovative, and compassionate care to patients affected by liver diseases through general hepatology, viral hepatitis, Wilson disease, liver tumor, and liver transplantation clinics.
 As part of this mission, we provide multidisciplinary care so patients can be evaluated by physicians from all appropriate disciplines during a single visit.
 In addition, we are actively engaged in clinical research including novel therapies, improved diagnostic modalities, and better biomarkers and predictors of outcome.
 All patients seen in any of our Hepatology Clinics who are potential candidates for new therapies and other research protocols are referred for participation in clinical trials.

 We are also involved in many clinical trials supported by pharmaceutical companies.
 These trials evaluate new therapies for various liver diseases including hepatitis B and C, fatty liver, and hepatocellular carcinoma.